-Perhaps it’s because Texas has some a long and interesting history – we were our own country, after all.
-Maybe folks are trying to grab a link to our collective past.
+Perhaps it’s because Texas has a long and interesting history – it was its own country, after all.
+Maybe folks are trying to grab a link to its collective past.
 Or, maybe it’s because Texans just favor “real wood.”
 Whatever the reason, shopping for antique furniture has swept across the Lone Star State with unparalleled passion in recent years.

 But, more and more, antique shoppers are finding shops dedicated to their cause.
 In fact, entire towns have begun to develop their economies around antiques and those who shop for them.